 http://www.manualshark.org/brands/.
 Manual Shark.
 Looks like an extensive collection of manuals, grouped by brand.
 Look around!

 http://www.retrevo.com/samples/Calculator-manuals.html.
 The Retrevo site is broadly on electronics.

-http://nodevice.com/user_manual/.
-Scroll down to "Popular vendors", and look around.
-The Nodevice site seems to emphasize computers, but has some resources for calculators.
-In addition to "user manuals", it has sections for drivers and service manuals, and more; see menu bars at top of their pages.
+https://www.nodevice.com/user-manuals.
+The Nodevice site seems to emphasize computers, but has some resources for calculators -- and other consumer items.
+In addition to "user manuals", it has sections for drivers and service manuals, and more; see menu bars.

 http://www.wass.net/manuals/index.htm.
 Vintage Electronic Calculator Manuals.
 Focuses on old calculators.